 Want a shiny, fancy-looking copper flute?
 You can use copper polish to shine your rain gauge.
 And here's a cool tip: ketchup works GREAT.
 Seriously.
 It does.

 Sometimes, the foam in a rain gauge float deteriorates.
 If that's the case, it will need to be replaced.
 Insert a broomstick or other long-handled gizmo into the blue tube and push steadily until the old foam pops out.
 A bottle brush is handy to remove any dirt or debris but it's not necessary.

 To replace the foam, open the pack of silicone adhesive.
-Squeeze a bead of silicone along the inside edge of the blue tube.
+Squeeze a bead of silicone along the inside edge of the blue tube -- the high number end!
 Use a toothpick or popsicle stick to smear the glue evenly around the inside of the tube.

 Take one piece of foam and insert it into the glued end o the tube.
 Use a twisting motion to push the foam into the tube until it is flush with the bottom of the blue tube.